 - EDUC 5215-3 Science Education in the Elementary Classroom

 - EDUC 5385-4 Methods in Secondary Science

-[Note: Those transferring from secondary programs will transfer 7 credits; therefore, they will complete a 31-credit master’s degree.]
+- [Note: Those transferring from secondary programs will transfer up to 7 credits; therefore, they will complete a 31-credit master’s degree.]

 - Students who began CU’s Teacher Education Program as Undergraduate Students may be eligible to transfer two of the courses listed in item one above.
 Contact the Teacher Education Student Advisor (link to profile) or the Graduate Program Coordinator (link to profile).

 - Students who completed initial teacher preparation at another institution may transfer credit under the following guidelines.
 Transfer credits from accredited institutions are accepted by CU Boulder only after approval by the department chair/program director and under the special conditions outlined in the Graduate School Rules.
 Transfer credit is defined as any credit earned at another accredited institution, credits earned on another campus of the CU system, or credits earned as a non-degree student within the CU system.
 The maximum amount of work that may be transferred from another accredited institution to CU Boulder is nine semester hours and is accepted only after approval of the program director.
 All courses accepted for transfer must be graduate level courses.
 A course in which a grade of B- or lower was received will not be accepted for transfer.
 Transfer course work must not be more than five years old.
 Credit may not be transferred until the student has completed 6 credits of graduate level course work as a degree-seeking student on the CU Boulder campus with a 3.0 GPA.